Keane (film): Plot

 Searching for his missing daughter Sophia in the Port Authority Bus Terminal, from which she was abducted several months earlier, William Keane confronts ticket agents and random passersby with a newspaper account of her disappearance, but no one recalls seeing the little girl.
 After spending the night wandering the streets and sleeping along the side of the highway, he returns to the cheap hotel where he is living and finds he is unable to get into his room.
 The desk clerk tells him his payment is in arrears, and Keane covers the cost of another week's stay with a disability check.

 Alone in his hotel room, Keane drinks beer and talks to himself about his ex-wife and the birth of their daughter, and he reads the clippings he keeps in an envelope about another abducted New Jersey girl who was found and reunited with her parents.
 He makes contact with a drug dealer and purchases cocaine, and the more he ingests the more paranoid he becomes, certain he is being followed and watched and even going so far as physically attacking a man he believed was watching him.
 He goes to a nightclub and snorts coke with a woman named Michelle, then has sex in a bathroom stall with her.

 Back at his motel, Keane meets Lynn Bedik and her daughter Kira, who is close in age to his missing child.
 Lynn clearly is having financial difficulties, and he insists she take the $100 he offers her.
 She asks Keane to watch Kira for a few hours, then calls the motel and leaves a message she will not be returning that night as planned.
 Keane reassures a despondent Kira, who fears Lynn has abandoned her, that her mother loves her and will be back.
+Despite his mental health struggles Keane proves to be an excellent father figure to the girl, also giving her good advice on self-esteem and dealing with bullies at school.